Looking for the best tools for blogging? We’re here to help!

 For smart PNG and JPEG compression, there is a tool called TinyPNG that’s free and easy to use.
 It reduces the file size of your PNG files so that your website remains fast.

-Speed is the key to keeping people on your website, make sure those images aren’t slowing it down!
+Speed is the key to keeping people on your blog, make sure those images aren’t slowing it down!

 10 – Analytics Tools

 Data tracking is imperative to learn what’s working for you.

 If you aren’t a numbers person but you still want to learn about your growth, never fear – software is here to save the day!
 There are hundreds of analytics tools to choose from.
 The best tools for blogging based on analytics are the following:

 - Google Analytics – integrate your website for the most in depth website traffic analytics like audience visitor volume, time on page, referral source and more.
 This may require a little training as it can get very detailed!

 - Moz – download and install the Moz chrome extension for detailed information about your website, competitors and backlink partners.
 The higher the Domain Authority, the more searchability it has.
 Plus, Moz has a super cool whiteboard videos to learn all about SEO.